Nattie29/Capstone/README.md

 Dataset from WHO database (Air quality index, number of deaths by cause, pollution, dust, wildfire).
 Currently, I reference to datasets below.

-•Air quality index year 2000 – 2019 from WHO
+- Air quality index year 2000 – 2019 from WHO
     WHO.
 WHO Ambient Air Quality Database (update 2023).
 Version 6.0.
 Geneva, World Health Organization, 2023.

-•Number of deaths by cause year 2015 – 2019 from WHO
+-  Number of deaths by cause year 2015 – 2019 from WHO

 The data dictionary is provided in a separate document.

+### Project Folders
+- Docs: keep all documents and reports including presentation files.
+- Notebooks: keep Jupyter notebooks and data that using in the notebooks.
+- References: keep all data references.
+- Bak: for backup and archive files.

 ### Next step